 Most reviews of tents for outdoor camping usually focus on small, one- or two-person models.
 These definitely have a lot going for them as they’re lightweight, easy to carry, and don’t need a lot of space to set up.
+Here’s our list of the best family camping tents for you.

 So, if you’re heading out on your own for a camping trip, a compact tent could be just what you need.